kevkaleido/tip-calculator/README.md

 Welcome to the Tip Calculator, a simple web application designed to help you calculate tips and split bills effortlessly.

-How to Use
+How to Use:
 Enter Bill Amount: Input the total bill amount in the provided field.
 Select Tip Percentage: Choose a tip percentage from the dropdown menu.
 Enter Number of People: Input the number of people sharing the bill.
 Calculate: Click the "Calculate" button to view the results.

 The results section will display:
-Amount spent (bill amount)
+Bill Amount,
+Tip amount,
+Amount per person,
-Tip amount
+Tip per person,
-Amount per person (total bill amount divided by the number of people) Tip per person (total tip amount divided by the number of people) Total amount (bill amount plus tip)

-Setup
+Total amount.

+Setup:
 Clone the repository or download the source code.
 Open index.html in your web browser to use the Tip Calculator.